amandacruiz/cybersecurity-home-lab/README.md

 ## Overview

-I built a VirtualBox-based cybersecurity home lab to practice offensive security, system administration, and defensive monitoring in an isolated environment.
+I built a VirtualBox-based cybersecurity home lab to develop hands-on experience with Linux administration, networking, offensive security concepts, and defensive monitoring in an isolated environment.

 The lab consists of three virtual machines: